 Dyslexia Friendly Classroom Summit

-- Training and materials, On-Campus Apartment housing (shared room), and meals—$625
+- Training and materials, On-Campus Apartment housing (shared room)—$735

 A non-refundable deposit of $100 is due with registration.
-Balance is due May 31, 2022.
+Balance is due May 31, 2023.
 All payments are made to FBBC.
-The $625 cost is inclusive of training and materials, housing Monday night through Thursday night, and meals at Benson Dining Hall for Tuesday breakfast through Friday lunch.
-For those staying off campus, the training cost includes training and materials.
-For those staying off campus, meals at Benson Dining Hall may be purchased as needed ($9.50 per meal).
+The $735 cost is inclusive of training, materials, and housing Monday night through Thursday night.
+The $735 does not include any meals for the conference.
+For those staying off campus, the $635 cost includes training and materials.

 Course Goals and Objectives

-- Use his/her own teacher’s manuals, student texts, and test banks to create supplemental materials intended to recast his/her fall 2022 classroom as dyslexia friendly.
-Afternoons will be spent in guided workshops to take humble supplies and innovate them into game-changing lesson elements teachers can take home and use on day one of the 2022–2023 school year.
+- use his/her own teacher’s manuals, student texts and test banks to create supplemental materials intended to recast his/her fall 2023 classroom as dyslexia friendly.
+Afternoons will be spent in guided workshops to take humble supplies and innovate them into game-changing lesson elements teachers can take home and use on day one of the 2023–2024 school year.

 - Characteristics of the dyslexic individual